Loading...

 The data reveals that 82% of top-rated character names align phonetically with their class.
 Barbarians and fighters favor hard consonants (K, G, TH), wizards lean into sibilants and flowing vowels, and rogues prefer short, sharp sounds.
 Phonetic alignment correlates with a 3x increase in how often party members use your name.

 Players who draw from real-world language families report 67% higher roleplay satisfaction.
-Norse and Germanic roots dominate barbarian and dwarf names, Celtic and Welsh patterns suit druids and elves, and Latin or Greek influences elevate wizard and cleric names.
+Norse and Germanic roots dominate barbarian and dwarf names, Celtic and Welsh patterns suit druids and elves, and Latin or Greek influences fit wizard and cleric names.
 Borrow phonetic patterns rather than direct translations.

 Stop guessing and start naming with confidence.
 RandomGeneratr's name generators use the same linguistic patterns our analysis revealed across 10,000 character names.